Building a Prompt Engineering IDE (VS Code for AI)

 Prompt Engineering IDEs

 IDE stands for Integrated Development Environment, a term originally coined in modern software engineering.
 Since there are so many parallels between software engineering and prompt engineering, it makes a lot of sense to simply adopt the terminology.
-In fact, both of these fields refer to the development of instructions for microprocessors, only that the latter has a higher level of abstraction (or compilation).
+In fact, both of these fields refer to the development of instructions for microprocessors, only that the latter is non-deterministic and has a higher level of abstraction (or compilation).

 What is a Prompt Engineering IDE?

-Engineering reliable prompts for deployment in apps, integrations, and automated workflows demand a lot of experimentation and fine-tuning.
+Engineering reliable prompts for deployment in apps, services, integrations, and workflows demand a lot of experimentation and fine-tuning.
 Simple testing environments like the OpenAI playground are great to get started, but they are not sufficient for advanced use.
 For that, we need a more sophisticated tool stack.
 Think VS Code for software engineering or Bloomberg Terminal for stock trading.

 Definition by ChatGPT: